Boxing federation elections postponed due to COVID-19 pandemic | Sports-Games

 ''The learned RO considered their request and has recommended that the AGM and elections be postponed.
 This has also been confirmed by the Indian Olympic Association. ''...the BFI AGM and elections, which were scheduled to be held on 18.12.2020, are now postponed.
 The date for holding the AGM and elections of BFI will be intimated separately,'' he added.

 Singh was being challenged by former Mumbai Cricket Association president and BJP leader Ashish Shelar for the president's post.
 He filed his nomination papers on December 2 after being included in the BFI electoral college.
 The 48-year-old Shelar is a former sports minister of Maharashtra.
-He is a former chairman of the Mumbai District Football Association, that has 350 clubs under its wings, the release stated.
+He is a former chairman of the Mumbai District Football Association, that has 350 clubs under its wings.

+Shelar expressed surprise at the postponement and called for sports ministry's intervention. ''At a time when the country has just witnessed state elections in Bihar, Municipal elections in Hyderabad (both involving lakhs of people) and also polls in various sports federations, this is truly unexpected,'' he said in a press release.

+''I must state that this move shows that the current dispensation of the BFI is not ready to follow the principals of democratic process.
+When we should be trying to strengthen our relations with the world body, AIBA, this postponement sends them a very wrong signal. ''The Ministry of Youth Affairs and Sports should look into this delaying tactic, the reasons for which are best known to the current BFI president,'' he added.

 - READ MORE ON: